Annual Native Plant Sale

 PURPOSE OF THE ANNUAL NATIVE PLANT SALE:

-The purpose of the WCD’s annual plant sale is to promote the stewardship andconservation of our natural resources.
-The plants sold at this sale are “conservationgrade”, which means they are graded on their ability to survive, not on their ornamentalvalue.
-Seedling plants are not large (generally between 10” and 36” tall), so your order willfi t in the trunk or back seat of your car.
-On the scheduled pick up days, you can drivethrough our pick up event and we will put the order in your vehicle.
+The purpose of the WCD’s annual plant sale is to promote the stewardship and conservation of our natural resources.
+The plants sold at this sale are “conservation grade”, which means they are graded on their ability to survive, not on their ornamental value.
+Seedling plants are not large (generally between 10” and 36” tall), so your order will fit in the trunk or back seat of your car.
+On March 17th, you can drive through our pick up event and we will put the order in your vehicle.
+Pick ups on March 18th, at the in-person sale will not be drive through capable.

 Additional Info and Links